Our Journey and Vision

 General Manager

-Michael Tucker is a downtown revitalization strategist, specializing in grants, real estate development, and community engagement.
-He takes a comprehensive approach to community and economic revitalization by aligning public and private sector resources, driving investment, and leveraging local assets to create sustainable growth.
-Michael focuses on building strategic frameworks that foster business development, job creation, and long-term community resilience.
+Michael Tucker is a downtown revitalization strategist specializing in grants, real estate development, and community engagement.
+He takes a comprehensive approach to economic revitalization by aligning public and private sector resources to drive sustainable growth and job creation.

-Michael serves as President of the Long Island Food Council (dba NY Food Council), a leading organization supporting and scaling the food and beverage industry across Long Island.
-He is currently leading a statewide pilot initiative to expand the Micro Co-Packing ecosystem, which is designed to support small food manufacturers and stimulate local economies through distributed production infrastructure.
+As President of the NY Food Council, Michael leads initiatives supporting and scaling the food and beverage industry statewide.
+He currently spearheads a pilot program expanding the Micro Co-Packing ecosystem to support small food manufacturers and stimulate local economies through distributed production infrastructure.

-In the private sector, Michael is an Associate Real Estate Broker with DGNY Commercial, LLC, based in Melville, New York.
-He specializes in tenant and landlord representation and commercial real estate investments, with a strong track record in industrial, land, office, retail, and multi-family properties.
-His analytical and relationship-based approach to real estate has earned him accolades, including the Power Broker Award (Q3 2020).
+Michael is also an Associate Real Estate Broker with DGNY Commercial, LLC, specializing in commercial real estate investments and tenant/landlord representation across industrial, retail, office, and multi-family properties.
+His analytical and relationship-based approach has earned him recognition including the Power Broker Award.

 Architect